Bruces sketch: Description

-The meeting contains various prayers recited by the Bruces, including, "Oh Lord, we beseech thee.
+The meeting contains various prayers recited by the Bruces, including: "Oh Lord, we beseech thee.
 Amen.", "Australia, Australia, Australia, Australia, we love you.
 Amen.", and "This here's the wattle, the emblem of our land.
 You can stick it in a bottle or you can hold it in your hand.
 Amen."

+After an Aboriginal servant hands over some steaks, the first Bruce notices something, exclaims, "Sidney Nolan!
+What’s that?!", and points at Baldwin’s ear, which is identified as the next part of the body.

 Versions

 The sketch appeared on the Matching Tie and Handkerchief album and in many of the team's stage shows, where it would be capped with a performance of "Bruces' Philosophers Song".
-Free cans of Fosters beer were tossed to the audience with the addition of a joke about American beer given at Monty Python Live at the Hollywood Bowl.
+Free cans of Foster's beer were tossed to the audience with the addition of a joke about American beer given at Monty Python Live at the Hollywood Bowl.

-The song does not feature in the original television version, which instead ends with the first Bruce saying "Sidney Nolan!
-What's that?" pointing to the ear of fourth Bruce returning to that episode's running joke, "how to recognise different parts of the body", with the voice over saying, "Number nine.
-The ear." (the TV sketch began with "Number eight.
-The kneecap." and a closeup of the First Bruce's knee).

 A slightly different version of the sketch is recorded on Monty Python Live at Drury Lane.
 The identity of "Bruce" is Lauchlan Chipman, Professor of Philosophy and friend of Michael Palin.
 Chipman was the founding Chairman of the Philosophy Department at the University of Wollongong.

 Development

 Eric Idle co-wrote the sketch with Cleese and said he based it on his Australian friends from the 1960s "who always seemed to be called Bruce".
-Australian film director Bruce Beresford was friends with Idle while Idle was idling in Notting Hill.
+Australian film director Bruce Beresford was friends with Idle while Idle was living in Notting Hill.

-The fictional University of Woolamaloo is based on either a misspelling of, or a name derived from, the Sydney suburb of Woolloomooloo, and is how the suburb is actually pronounced with an Australian accent.
+The fictional University of Woolamaloo is either a misspelling of or a name derived from the Sydney suburb of Woolloomooloo, which is pronounced "Woolamaloo" with an Australian accent.